Joumana Seif

 Can Syrian sexual violence survivors get justice in Germany?
 Deutsche Welle DW.com June 2020

-Joumana Seif (@SeifJoumana) is a Syrian women’s and human rights activist and lawyer.
-She is a Research Fellow with the International Crimes and Accountability program at the European Center for Constitutional and Human Rights in Berlin (@ECCHRBerlin).
-She co-authored, with Wejdan Nassif, Words against Silence, a report on the imprisonment of activists in Syria.
+Joumana Seif (@SeifJoumana) is a Syrian lawyer and activist.
+She is a legal advisor with the International Crimes and Accountability program at the European Center for Constitutional and Human Rights with a focus on Syria and sexual and gender-based violence.
+She worked with @ECCHRBerlin on the Koblenz trial for crimes against humanity of murder, torture, and sexual violence by members of the Assad regime.

 In June 2022 she spoke at the UN Security Council Arria-formula meeting on Syrian women’s voices on detainees and the disappeared in Syria.
+Joumana co-authored, with Wejdan Nassif, Words against Silence, a report on the imprisonment of activists in Syria.

 She is the 2023 recipient of the Anne Klein Women’s Award, an honour by the Heinrich Böll Foundation recognizing global activists against sexualized violence in armed conflict.